micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 ros2 topic pub --once /microROS/ping std_msgs/msg/Header '{frame_id: "fake_ping"}'
 ```

-Now, we should see on the ping subscriber our fake ping along with the board pings:
+Now, we should see this `fake_ping` both in the `ping` subscriber console (the second that we opened),
+along with the micro-ROS pings:

 ```
 user@user:~$ ros2 topic echo /microROS/ping